-That's a question many of my clients ask.
-And it's a good one.
-But it can sometimes get in the way of of actually finding your life's purpose.
+Many clients ask this question.
+It's a good one.
+But asking it passively can get in the way of finding your life's purpose.

-Gradually, clarity about their highest aspirations and deepest desires emerges.
-As it does, so does the anser to the question, "What's my purpose in life?"
+As you scale up to larger, more complex results, clarity about your deepest desires and highest aspirations emerges.
+As it does, so does the answer to the question, "What's my purpose?"

 So, What's My Purpose In Life?

-I am writer and personal life coach (success coach, life design coach) and have been for most of the last 25 years.
+I am writer and personal life coach and have been for most of the last 25 years.

-My purpose is to help people develop the skills and structure to create what matters most to them, and give their most important gifts to the world.
+My purpose is to help people develop the skills and structure to create what matters, and give their gifts to the world.

 But, it hasn't always been that clear.
-For a few years, back in the '90's, I was a successful Organizational Design Consultant.
-It paid much more than coaching, but it wasn't a path with heart for me.
-So I gave it up and focused clear on coaching, which did have heart.
+Back in the '90's, I was an Organizational Design Consultant.
+It paid well, but it wasn't a path with heart.
+So I gave it up and focused on coaching and writing.

-And to get to this place of purpose, I took a lot of twists and turns as I explored and experimented with what really mattered to me.
-So, I'd like to share with you how I found (or rather, created) my purpose in life.
+Sounds simple.
+But, to get to this clarity of purpose, I took a lot of twists and turns, exploring and experimenting with what mattered to me.

-From the time I was 17, I was concerned with finding my life's purpose and work that would support it.
-As I grew older and more experienced, I realized that if my life was to be purpose driven, I might have to create my purpose for myself.
+Youthful attempts at living with purpose failed.
+As I grew older and more experienced, I realized that if my life was to be purpose driven, I might have to create a purpose for myself.

 My Interest in Prevention and Empowerment

-I started professional life as a Criminologist.
-I thought I would find my life's purpose in prison reform and rehabilitation.
-But a job as Court Counselor in Juvenile and Family Court convinced me that the purpose of my life would be found more in prevention and empowerment than in remediation.
+I started my career as a Criminologist.
+I thought I would find purpose in prison reform and rehabilitation.
+But a job in the Juvenile and Family Court convinced me that my purpose more likely lie in prevention and empowerment.

 I wanted to focus on positive approaches, not negatives.
-I soon learned that working with delinquents and criminals was not my purpose in life.
+Working with delinquents and criminals was not my purpose in life.
 So I went back to school, got another degree, and became a high school teacher.

 I loved teaching.
 I loved kids.
 I loved the challenge.
-I was told that I was good at it.
 However, the system wanted me to teach school more than teach kids.
-I felt that system had a powerful, narrow and not so healthy influence on my young charges.
-I feared they were not learning to live healthy, productive, and creative lives.
+In that system, I feared my young charges were not learning to live healthy, productive, and creative lives.

-Wanting to empower kids to create successful, purpose-filled lives, I enrolled in a Master's of Education degree program at the University of Calgary.
+Wanting to empower kids to create successful, purpose-filled lives, I enrolled in a Master's of Education program.
 Later, I taught high school again.
-During my second year back in the classroom the debilitating depression described in my Emotional Mastery eBook set in.
+During my second year back in the classroom, I suffered the debilitating depression described in my Emotional Mastery eBook .

-I quit teaching, enrolled in a Master's of Environmental Design program, but didn't stick with it.
+I quit teaching again, enrolled in a Master's of Environmental Design, but didn't stick with it.
 Instead, I joined a local think tank and began developing experiential education programs to empower teens and adults.
-(More about that in a moment.)
 Still later, I taught and supervised student teachers at Simon Fraser University.

 Gradually, I realized the school system was not easily changed.
-I realized that finding my purpose was not going to be as easy as I'd hoped it would be.
 During this time, depression and anxiety plagued me, causing me to question even more deeply that life purpose that I so desperately sought.

 Experiences in Personal and Environmental Exploration

-Success in my purpose seeking quest took a leap forward when I lucked into a job designing environmental education programs for the Rocky Mountain YMCA.
+My purpose-seeking quest took a leap forward when I got a job designing environmental education programs for the Rocky Mountain YMCA.
 I later became a Co-Director of the Y's Leadership Camp.

 I met and befriended Steve Van Matre, founder of the Institute for Earth Education (IEE).
-Steve taught me to design and develop high standard experiential education programs that were fun, engaging, and based on tried and true science and engaging experiential learning principles.
-Eventually I became IEE's Senior Trainer.
+Steve taught me to design and develop programs that were fun, engaging, and based on science and engaging learning principles.
+I became IEE's Senior Trainer.

 Shifting from institutional to experiential education opened new worlds for me.
-I found I could have a more powerful learning effect in a 3-week wilderness program than in a year of high school.
-Just as I thought my purpose in life would be in environmental education, I met Ken Low, Director of the Action Studies Institute (ASI) in Calgary, the experiential learning think tank I mentioned above.
+I met Ken Low, Director of the Action Studies Institute (ASI) in Calgary, the experiential learning think tank I mentioned above.

 As an Associate of ASI, I added self-empowerment to environmental education.
-I designed experiential learning programs such as Earthways: Experiences in Personal and Environmental Exploration that combined ASI's character-building approach with IEE's ecological understanding.
-Earthways was a huge success and creating it was one of the highlights of my life.
+I designed Earthways: Experiences in Personal and Environmental Exploration, a 3-week camp for teens that combined ASI's character-building approach with IEE's ecological understanding.
+Creating and running Earthways was one of the highlights of my life.

-During my 6 years with Yamnuska, I took it from a small, money-losing YMCA program to a private mountain skills and leadership school earning a quarter million dollars a year and a reputation as as one of the best of its kind in North America.
+During my 6 years with Yamnuska, I took it from a small, money-losing YMCA program to a private mountain skills and leadership school, earning a quarter million dollars a year and gaining a reputation as as one of the best in North America.

 Creating and the Path of Least Resistance

-While researching the skills and principles of creating for a leadership and character development contract with ASI, I came across the work of Robert Fritz, author of The Path of Least Resistance.
-My ability to create my life purpose took an giant leap forward.
+While researching character development, I stumbled on the work of Robert Fritz, author of The Path of Least Resistance.
 Robert became my mentor in creating the kind and quality of life I truly wanted.

-Understanding the creative process offered me a radically different approach to producing results than did problem solving.
-I trained and worked with Robert Fritz and with his wife Rosalind for nine years, developing mastery in creating what matters most.
-The skills and structure for creating almost anything greatly added to my ability to shift my primary focus from a problem-driven "freedom from" stance to a results-driven, creating-based stance that was focused on "freedom to."
-Freedom to create what matters.
+Understanding the creative process offered me a radically different approach to producing results than problem solving.
+I trained and worked with Robert Fritz for 9 years, upping my ability to shift my focus from a problem-driven "freedom from" stance to a results-driven, creating-based stance focused on "freedom to create what matters."

-I helped individuals master their own creative process and create purpose driven lives work, and relationships.
-Working with Fritz, I learned that life's purpose tends to emerge and get clearer as we focus on creating what we truly want in our lives and work.
+I helped individuals master their creative process and create purpose driven lives, work and relationships.
+Working with Fritz, I learned that life's purpose tends to emerge as we create what we truly want in our lives and work.

 Creating Purpose in Life – What Matters Most to Me

-Creating what matters most in life, work, and relationships now seemed to me to be the best way of finding life's purpose.
+Creating what matters most now seemed to me to be the best way of finding life's purpose.
 Or, rather, I should say creating my own life purpose!

-Along the way to sorting all this out, I started to write.
-Slowly, I realized writing and teaching people how to create were what most mattered to me.
-I was glad to be clarifying my life purpose, but something was still missing.
+Earlier, I'd started writing.
+Writing and teaching people to create were what mattered.
+I was clarifying my purpose, but something was still missing.

 As T.S.
 Elliot said in The Four Quartets, "At the end of all our exploration, we shall arrive at where we started, and know that place for the first time."